docQodly/docs/docs/studio/pageLoaders/events/bindingActionToEvents.md

 Consequently, only the final update from the function will be visible in the UI, showcasing only the last toast.
 :::

-The time these **toast notifications** remain visible is typically managed by Qodly Studio's internal logic.
+The time these **toast notifications** remain visible is typically managed by the Studio's internal logic.

 :::info
 They will automatically disappear after a preset **5-second** period.
 Users can also manually dismiss them by clicking on the `x` icon.